aamckennapro/42Projects/01. Web Server/RESEARCH.md

 [Simple HTTP server sample](http://www.jbox.dk/sanos/webserver.htm)

 This is all that I've found so far, and it seems that I need to go the route of a multi-threaded web server.

+Likely situation: single file or just two files, one that deals with requests and one that deals with everything else.
+Multi-threaded server that works through the command prompt.
+Can host HTML files at the very least.
+Lightweight and efficient.
+Can accept up to an undisclosed amount of requests, but I will likely have a cap on it.